rowbot-weisguy/rowbot-weisguy.github.io/_src/about.md

 ## Right Now

-- Writing for and improving my personal site (the one you're looking at) 🤘
+- Working on a new content marketing platform for [Bench](https:///bench.co)
 - Organizing [Style & Class][style-class]'s upcoming event 👀
-- Mentally preparing to join [Bench][bench] on May 24th 💼
 - Redesigning [The Nacho Club][nacho-club] site 🔑
-- Leveling up my [JavaScript skillz][js-project] 💯
+- Leveling up my JavaScript skillz 💯

 And of course, you can find me around the internets.